devsajad/The-wild-oasis--react-reactQuery-styledComps/README.md

 # The Wild Oasis

-The Wild Oasis is a modern web application designed to manage bookings, cabins, and user accounts for a luxury retreat.
+The Wild Oasis is a modern web application designed to manage bookings,cabins, and user accounts for a luxury retreat.
 Built with React, it leverages modern libraries and tools to provide a seamless user experience.

 ## Features